Thorkee/Data-Standardization-in-Real-Time-Positioning-The-Role-of-Large-Language-Models/README.md

 # Enhancing Positioning Accessibility through Large Language Model-Driven Data Standardization

-This repository accompanies the paper *"Data Standardization in Positioning: The Role of Large Language Models,"* which has been submitted to the IEEE Internet of Things (IoT) Journal.
+This repository accompanies the paper *"Enhancing Positioning Accessibility through Large Language Model-Driven Data Standardization,"* which has been submitted to the IEEE Internet of Things (IoT) Journal.
 The journal manuscript is an extended version of the conference paper presented at the **International Conference on Indoor Positioning and Indoor Navigation (IPIN 2024)**.
 The conference paper has been indexed by IEEE Xplore: [Exploring the Feasibility of Automated Data Standardization using Large Language Models for Seamless Positioning](https://ieeexplore.ieee.org/abstract/document/10786123).

 The paper explores the use of Large Language Models (LLMs) to automate the standardization of heterogeneous sensor data, thereby improving data compatibility and positioning accuracy in IoT environments.